amitfin/oref_alert/README.md

 mode: queued
 ```

-And here is another advanced usage for counting down (every 5 seconds) the time to shelter:
+Here is another advanced usage for counting down (every 5 seconds) the time to shelter:
 ```
 alias: Oref Alert Time To Shelter Countdown
 id: oref_alert_time_to_shelter_countdown